Before dawn, in mid-winter, the snow fell silently through the bitter cold air.

 Well, Houkou would still be there.
 In fact, if Houkou wasn’t there, he might not bother coming home at all.

 Knowing all this, he’d accepted his position.
 And knowing all this, his family had bid him a fond farewell.
 So he wanted to make the sacrifices worth it.
 He had to.
 Especially in a kingdom with no king.

 The emperor died the year Hyouchuu was born.
 Though his rein was marked by extraordinary cruelty and tyranny, the calamities never quite reached these small mountain villages on the frontier.

-Nevertheless, when the emperor faltered, the kingdom went to the dogs.
+Nevertheless, when the emperor faltered, a kingdom went to the dogs.
 A vacant throne made things all the worse.
 The kingdom was in distress.
 The ruin left no corner of the realm untouched, all the more so in poor villages like Sei’in.
 The barren land yielded little no matter how hard they worked, forcing them into the mountains to gather nuts and berries.
 And so they managed to scrape by.

 Whether they would manage to survive after this depended in large part on the work of Hyouchuu and Houkou.

 “Speaking of which—” Houkou said in a low voice.
 “Word is that big things are happening at the top.”

 Though Hyouchuu was an imperial minister, he spent most of his time traveling in the outlying districts.
 He didn’t have a good idea of what was going on in the capital.
 Still, rumors whispered of profound and unsettling events that had everyone above the clouds in a state of near panic.

 Houkou said, “You have to wonder what will become of this kingdom.”